-As adventurous and independent women travellers ourselves, we thought we’d share some of our best travel hacks, whether you’re volunteering or taking a solo adventure.
+Travelling solo in Africa, especially as an independent women traveller, requires some good travel hacks!
+Here we share some of our best, whether you’re volunteering or taking a solo adventure.
 We wish we’d known of a few of them before our own travels too!

 As a team we have visited or worked in more than 50 countries, and over the years we’ve got a good few things to share about solo travel in Africa which will keep you safe, make sure you don’t offend anyone and get you into people’s good books straightaway!